 #4 Admire the quirky street art in Vilnius

 I was positively surprised when I found out the amount of street art in Vilnius.
 I love street art (like I spent the whole day checking out the street art in the Brick Lane in London) and I always take way too many photos.
 If you are also a fan, you should go out and look for the colourful murals.
-You might even recognize some of the portraits (do you?! ;-)), and it might remind you something, too.
+You might even recognize some of the portraits, and it might remind you of some other iconic mural on another wall, too.

 #5 Stay in the nuclear research center